LunaMultiplayer/LunaMultiplayerUpdater/README.md

 ### Usage:

 1) Download the latest release
-2) Put the ClientUpdater.exe in the Main KSP folder and run it
+2) Put the ClientUpdater.exe and it's CommonUpdater.dll in the Main KSP folder and run it
-3) Put the ServerUpdater.exe in the LMP Server folder (next to .exe) and run it
+3) Put the ServerUpdater.exe and it's CommonUpdater.dll in the LMP Server folder (next to the .exe) and run it

 ---